-Croatia: Bidders interested in gas transport routes25.
-April 2016. / SEE Energy News
+Croatia: Bidders interested in gas transport routes, SEE Energy News

 By the and of 2015, LNG Hrvatska received seven offers from investors interested in the construction of the terminal.